OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Salience

 \subsection{Annotations}

-We consider the following salience annotations. \minisection{Human Labeling} To first procure ground-truth salience labels, two authors (referred to as A1 and A2) annotated entity salience in the first 20 procedures in the development set.
+\minisection{Human Labeling} To first procure ground-truth salience labels, two experts (referred to as A1 and A2) annotated entity salience in the first 20 procedures in the development set as the gold standard of entity salience.
 We devise and follow these annotation criteria in a Likert scale: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item [5:] without or without mentioning this entity, the procedure or step cannot be done at all (e.g., \textit{lemon} in “Wash faucet with lemon”) \item [4:] without this entity, another entity of the same type can be used as a replacement, perhaps with worse outcome or more efforts (e.g., pan in “Sear a salmon” - can also use \textit{grill}) \item [3:] without this entity, the procedure or step can be done in principal, though with slightly worse outcome or more efforts (e.g., \textit{glove} in “Cut off tough branches of a bonsai plant”) \item [2:] without this entity, the procedure or step can be done, though with negligibly worse outcome or more efforts (e.g., \textit{vacuum cleaner} in “Drill holes in the wall”) \item [1:] the entity appears in the procedure or step rather gratuitously, and the lack thereof makes no difference \item [0:] the entity is irrelevant to the procedure or step \end{enumerate}

-\minisection{Crowd Votes} Additionally, the original OpenPI dataset contains votes on the annotated entities, which were cast by crowd workers in a second-round validation process after the round of annotating entity state changes.
-Naturally, the number of votes represents the population that finds an entity state change reasonable, which does not necessarily equate to salience.
-Nevertheless, we pose them as possible silver labels.
-We normalize the votes to the same scale as human labeling.
+Subjectivity is inevitable even though we strive to minimize subjectivity using this fine-grained scale to capture nuanced situations (e.g., an entity that frequently appears that can be easily replaced versus one that appears only once but is irreplaceable).
+In later sections, we will see how this scale leads to reasonable inter-annotator agreement and favorable performance on downstream tasks.